Turtle Tower pagoda in the center of Hoan Kiem Lake. Photo by Aaron Joel Santos

-A wander around a morning market provides a tantalising hint of what you can expect to hit your table in Hanoi.
-For an authentic taste of Hanoi, look no further than the street kitchens of the Old Quarter.
-Phở noodle soup is king of cuisines here, with steaming pots of its star anise-infused broth simmering on every corner; while every day, the irresistible scent of bún chả fills the air as barbecued pork sizzles over hot coals.
-In recent years a growing band of superb international dining rooms have emerged, serving everything from contemporary tapas to fusion fare.
+For an authentic taste of Hanoi, look to the street kitchens of the Old Quarter.
+Steaming pots of its star anise-infused Phở broth simmer on every corner; while every day, the scent of bún chả fills the air as barbecued pork sizzles over hot coals.

-Hanoi’s Old Quarter serves up a sensory overload for the eyes, ears and nose.
-Wisps of incense drift out onto streets from ancient temples painted a riot of reds and oranges, while in a far-flung corner the clang of a blacksmith’s hammer mingles with a mobile fruit seller’s call.
-To fully immerse yourself, grab a map to explore.
-Or jump in a cyclo and take a tour of this intoxicating maze of markets, street kitchens, shop houses, and more.
+Hanoi’s Old Quarter serves up a sensory overload.
+Wisps of incense drift out onto streets from ancient temples, while the clang of blacksmiths’ hammers mingles with mobile fruit sellers’ call.
+Jump in a cyclo and tour this intoxicating maze.

-Hanoi has long had a reputation as Vietnam’s art capital, with the elegant Fine Arts Museum housing the country’s foremost collection, including ancient Cham artifacts and impressionist pieces.
-For something more contemporary, head for Manzi--an art space-cum-cafe--or the Vietnam Art Gallery.
-Both are top places to take the pulse of the city’s art scene.
-Smaller gallery spaces include Nha San Collective at the up-and-coming Hanoi Creative City urban project.
+Hanoi is Vietnam’s art capital.
+The elegant Fine Arts Museum houses the country’s foremost collection, such as ancient Cham artifacts and impressionist pieces.
+For something more contemporary, head for Manzi or the Vietnam Art Gallery.

-The climate is inviting from April to June, but Hanoi is particularly beautiful in May when its many trees come into bloom – orange, white, purple and red flowers elevate the already beguiling street scenes to another level.
-October and November are also excellent months to visit when temperatures are cooler.
+Hanoi is most inviting from April to June, but the capital is particularly beautiful in May when trees suddenly come into bloom.
+September and October are also excellent months to visit as temperatures cool and the sky clears.